maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

   * Correlated log messages for HTTP requests and WebSocket sessions.
   * Control over DEBUG logging of potentially sensitive data.
     * via `CodecConfigurer#defaultCodecs`
+* Configurable limits on input stream processing in all `Decoder` and `HttpMessageReader` implementations, which by default are not set in 5.1 with the exception of `FormHttpMessageReader` which does limit input to 256K.
+Note that in 5.2 `maxInMemorySize` property for all codecs is set to 256K.
 * Session cookies now have `SameSite=Lax` to protect against CSRF attacks:
   * See [OWASP page](https://www.owasp.org/index.php/SameSite) and [this article](https://scotthelme.co.uk/csrf-is-dead/).
 * Cookies are no longer adapted to cookie objects from the underlying server API, and are instead written to the `Set-Cookie` header directly because most servers don't support `sameSite`.
 This change includes validations to cookie attribute values that may differ slightly from similar validations previously applied by the server.
 The validations however do conform to the syntax from RFC 6265, section 4.1.
 See [#23693](https://github.com/spring-projects/spring-framework/issues/23693).